A sculpture tribute to one whose spirit soars with the dragonflies

 During her senior year, she contracted the chronic autoimmune lupus disease.
 With medical care, the lupus was somewhat under control when she entered her first year at Stanford.
 During a hiatus from her Stanford studies while she lived and worked in Madison, WI, Lena walked on to the next life.

 During a visit to my Dragonfly Studio last fall, Joe shared the story of Lena’s friendship, medical challenges and passing.
-He also shared a story told to him by Lena’s step father about a touching interaction with an attentive dragonfly at their home Elkhart Lake, WI.
+He also shared a story told to him by Lena’s step father about a touching interaction with an attentive dragonfly at their home in Elkhart Lake, WI.
 Lena’s parents both felt the dragonfly’s presence embodied the spirit of Lena.
 The dragonfly story and the dragonfly imagery in my metal works connected with Joe who commissioned the tribute sculpture.
 Adding a personal touch to Lena’s sculpture, over two days Joe worked from start to finish with my husband Gary and myself to complete the sculpture.

 When completed “Princess Lena” was selected as the title.
 The sculpture name stemmed from Lena’s younger days.
 One day she returned home from visiting the Bad River Ojibwe reservation wearing her newly acquired Native American regalia.
 “Now I’m a princess,” she remarked to Joe.
 From that day forward, Joe affectionately referred to Lena as his princess.
 A photo of the young Lena in her colorful traditional Ojibwe attire and other later photos were the reference used to create the sculpture’s facial and clothing details.